M&J Trimming Product Glossary

 C

-Chains: Come in a bunch of different sizes and shapes.
-They are made out of aluminum.
-Available in silver, gold, gunmetal, black, colors and plastic.
-Used for jewelry, purses and clothing.
+Chains: Available in several different sizes and shapes.
+Chains are typically made out of aluminum and are used for jewelry, purses and clothing.

 Chenille: A fuzzy thread that can be woven into trims, appliqués or fringes.